zenml-io/zenml/docs/book/advanced_guide/secrets.md

 ## Registering a secrets manager

-The local secrets manager currently exists in a YAML- and filesystem-based flavor.
-(An SQLite-powered flavor is coming soon!)
-If you want to use the AWS Secrets Manager as a non-local flavor that is also possible with ZenML.
+For early development purposes ZenML provides a local secrets manager which uses a YAML file to store base64 encoded secret.
+If you want to instead use the AWS or GCP Secrets Manager as a non-local flavor that is also possible with ZenML.

 To register a local secrets manager, use the CLI interface: